Afcon 2023 qualification won’t come easy for Nigeria - Olorundare wary of Sierra Leone & Guinea Bissau

 “First, we must take every game seriously and make sure we win our first game,” he continued.

-“Nigeria look contended scoring two goals then go on to relax.
+“Nigeria looked content scoring two goals then go on to relax.
 That being said, we must convert every chance that comes our way.
 Doing this will send a big warning signal to other opponents.

 “Let me point out here that Nigerians are still angry that the Super Eagles crashed out of the Round of 16 at Cameroon 2021 coupled with the fact that we will not be at the 2022 Fifa World Cup